You’ve heard it before:

 - Virtually any other diet which recommends limiting your food intake or counting your calories

-Not included on this list would be diets which cause a natural reduction in calorie consumption through their impact on hormone balance or appetite hormones.
+Not included on this list would be diets that cause a natural reduction in calorie consumption through their impact on hormone balance or appetite hormones.

-This could be diets such as the ketogenic diet which may cause natural calorie restriction.
+This could be diets such as the ketogenic diet or carnivore diet which may cause natural calorie restriction due to changes in ketones or other biomarkers which influence metabolism.

-I'm not a fan of the ketogenic diet in general, and you can read more about my thoughts on this particular diet here, but it would technically be 'approved' and can be potentially helpful for some thyroid patients.
+While I’m not a huge fan of the ketogenic diet for thyroid patients, which you can read more about here, it would technically be ‘approved’ and can potentially be helpful for some thyroid patients.

 Why Thyroid Patients Really Gain Weight